 Cards To Help You Earn More Virgin Atlantic Miles

-Since you can transfers Chase points, Amex points and Citi points to Virgin Atlantic Flying Club, you shouldn’t ever have an issue earning the necessary miles for your next redemption.
+Since you can transfer Chase points, Amex points and Citi points to Virgin Atlantic Flying Club, you shouldn’t ever have an issue earning the necessary miles for your next redemption.
 Any of the following cards will give your Flying Club balance a nice boost.

 It might take a little time to build the perfect itinerary for your trip to Australia or New Zealand but it’s worth the effort.
 Fortunately, you have plenty of ways to earn the necessary points and miles to book your award.